paazmaya/grunt-yaml-validator/README.md

 #### Structure definition options

+Required keys are defined as strings, either a single one, or an array of them.

-The given structure validation requirements are passed to the `has()` method of the [`check-type`](https://github.com/alistairjcbrown/check-type) plugin.
+In case the `key` is given as a string, it is considered to be a property path defined in dot notation, and is passed directly to the `has()` method of the [`check-type`](https://github.com/alistairjcbrown/check-type) plugin.

 ```js